-The Michigan Community Foundations’ Youth Project (MCFYP) was Dr. Agard’s initial undertaking with the Council of Michigan Foundations.
+The Michigan Community Foundations’ Youth Project was Agard’s initial undertaking with the Council of Michigan Foundations.
 MCFYP endeavored to strengthen and spread community foundations throughout the state, and to create a youth endowment and Youth Advisory Committee (YAC) for each community foundation.
-The Youth Advisory Committees would be comprised of diverse young people under the age of 21, and would empower them to act as grantmakers.
+The foundations’ YAC would be comprised of diverse young people under the age of 21 and would empower them to act as grantmakers.
 This gave them the ability to solve issues within their community while educating them on the process of grantmaking and the capacity of foundations and nonprofits to create change.
 MCFYP succeeded in reaching its goals; every Michigan community has access to a community foundation, and YACs continue to operate across the state.
 The project has become a model for youth grantmaking across the nation.

-In 2006, Dr. Agard left the Learning to Give project to take the position of executive director of the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University (GVSU).
-Under her leadership, the Johnson Center introduced new functions, and saw an increasing income each year.
-Among the expansions were the creation of The Foundation Review, the first peer-reviewed journal on the nonprofit and philanthropic field, and the creation of the Frey Foundation Chair for Family Foundations and Philanthropy (1).
-Dr. Agard retired from this position at the end of 2010, and was succeeded by Dr. James Edwards, who said “Dr. Kathy Agard retired, leaving us with a strong local and national reputation.
-We plan to continue building on her work and our commitment to being a key organization in support of the philanthropic and nonprofit work in Michigan and nationally.”
-During this period, Dr. Agard was also teaching as an associate professor with the School of Public, Nonprofit, and Health Administration at GVSU (2).
+In 2006, Agard became the executive director of the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.
+Under her leadership, the Johnson Center introduced new functions, increased income each year, launched The Foundation Review, the first peer-reviewed journal of philanthropy, and established the Frey Foundation Chair for Family Philanthropy.
+Agard retired at the end of 2010, and was succeeded by James Edwards, who said “Dr. Kathy Agard retired, leaving us with a strong local and national reputation.
+We plan to continue building on her work and our commitment to being a key organization in support of the philanthropic and nonprofit work in Michigan and nationally” (para.
+4).
+During this period, Agard also taught as an associate professor with the School of Public, Nonprofit and Health Administration at GVSU.

-Dr. Agard has been involved as a volunteer with a number of nonprofit groups, and has acted on a variety of boards within the sector.
-She served as vice chair of the board of trustees for Hackley Hospital, as well as chairing its investigational review committee, and serving on its personnel committee.
-She also has been very active within her church, Temple United Methodist Church, and has been involved with the both the board of trustees and the board of advisors for the Michigan Nonprofit Association.
-Additionally, Dr. Agard has been an active writer in the field, notably editing the two-volume series, Leadership in Nonprofit Organizations: A Reference Handbook.
+Agard volunteered with a number of nonprofit groups, and served on a variety of boards within the sector.
+She served as vice chair of the board of trustees for Hackley Hospital, chaired its investigational review committee, and served on its personnel committee.
+Agard is very active within her church, Temple United Methodist Church, and was involved with the both the board of trustees and the board of advisors for the Michigan Nonprofit Association.
+As a writer in the field, Agard edited the two-volume series, Leadership in Nonprofit Organizations: A Reference Handbook.